My Scouting Approach for Corporate Events

 Scouting Corporate Events for Lighting

-Scouting for Stage Lighting
+Scouting for Stage Lighting at Corporate Events.

 If you’re at all experienced with large, indoor event photography, you would have probably already assumed two things.
-First, that the conference hall would be large with high ceilings.
+First, the conference hall would be large with high ceilings.
 Second, that the podium or stage, where the President would be speaking, would be lit well.
 Production companies tend to splurge when preparing for keynotes as important as a President’s.
 In this case, the stage was well lit with tungsten spots and floods.
 The amount of light I would have to work with was not going to be a problem.
 It is also important to know the direction and where the lights were coming from.
 Knowing this, you can determine how the light will fall on your speaker and where the best vantage points will be.
 I was able to speak with a lighting technician and he briefly brought the stage lighting up to keynote levels.
 I then metered and recorded the settings a day ahead of the President’s speech.
 Now I knew that I could handhold, use a low ISO and I wouldn’t need flash.

 Not all stage lighting is created equal.
 When scouting for stage lighting, make sure to identify any hot spots or areas on stage where the light falls off.
 Hot spots usually occur towards the center of the stage and can result in overexposure.
-Light fall off usually occurs towards the front, near the back and on the sides of a stage.
+Light fall-off usually occurs towards the front, near the back and on the sides of a stage.
 This is a factor especially if your subject or speaker is moving during the speech.
 Pay attention to background lights as well.
-Overly bright up-lighting, giant led screens, and general clutter can result in over exposure and confusing backgrounds.
+Overly bright up-lighting, giant led screens, and general clutter can result in overexposure and confusing backgrounds.
 Look for areas behind and to the side of the stage that make for good backgrounds where you can place your speaker and keep distractions to a minimum.

 Corporate Events Scouting.
 Envisioning The Shoot

-Of course lighting is only part of the equation.
+Of course, lighting is only part of the equation.
 Convention hall size, access to the stage or podium, and entry and exit points are critical factors to know ahead of time.
 I had arranged to meet with the coordinator who hired me at 9:30 am that same morning.
-She explained that I was to be a member of a press pool and that we would rotate through three different locations during the President’s one hour speech.
+She explained that I was to be a member of a press pool and that we would rotate through three different locations during the President’s one-hour speech.
 She also showed me where the President would be entering and exiting.
 With this information, I envisioned how the whole event would likely unfold.
 Envisioning helps me determine the timing of the event, the best locations to be in, and the equipment I will need to make the best shots happen.
 It also helps me identify and prepare for any potential problems or challenges I might encounter during the shoot.

 Speaking with a Coordinator or Production Manager

 Twice now I have mentioned speaking with people in the know.
-Speaking with and communicating with coordinators and production people is critical to the success of a corporate event assignment.
+Speaking with and communicating with coordinators and production people is critical to the success of a corporate events assignment.
 While it may seem obvious, I am always surprised when coordinators express appreciation and tell me stories where photographers have not reached out to them.
 Expectations and important boundaries can be discussed ahead of time which helps avoid problems during the shoot.
 Unexpected events, beneficial vantage points, and key moments can also be discussed and shared.
 This can provide you with invaluable information and access you might not have been aware of otherwise.
 Don’t limit your communication to just coordinators and managers.
 Stagehands, security guards, and even other photographers can be a great source of information as you scout and prepare for any event.

 Putting It All Together